-Sandy Springs and the entire state of Georgia is near many beautiful lakes, such as Lake Lanier, Black Shoals Lake, and Lake Acworth.
-Taking a boat out on the water is a great way to relax, unwind, and enjoy the nature around you—but it comes with some risks.
-A nice day out can quickly turn tragic if a boat accident happens.
-If you have become a victim of this type of accident, you’ll want to speak with a Sandy Springs boat accident lawyer as soon as possible.
+Taking a boat out on the Chattahoochee River or elsewhere in Sandy Springs is a great way to relax, unwind, and enjoy the nature around you – but it comes with some risks.
+A nice day out can quickly turn tragic.
+If you’re the victim of a boat crash, you’ll want to speak with a boat accident attorney in Sandy Springs as soon as possible.

-Just like drivers of cars and trucks, those who operate boats have a responsibility to act safely towards others.
+Just like motor vehicle drivers, those who operate boats have a responsibility to act safely towards others.
 If they fail in that duty, the at-fault party should pay for the costs.
 At John Foy & Associates, we have been helping accident victims get the compensation they need after being injured at no fault of their own.

 What You Need to Win a Boat Accident Case in Sandy Springs

 Any personal injury case in Sandy Springs is based on the concept of negligence.
 Someone has been negligent when they fail to act in a way that another ordinarily prudent person would in the same situation.
 In other words, negligence is a form of carelessness.

 To be eligible for compensation after a boat accident, you must be able to show that another party was negligent and that their negligence led to your accident.
 Someone can be negligent without meaning to cause harm, or they might be intentionally breaking certain laws, such as these boating laws outlined by the Georgia Department of Natural Resources (GDNR).

 to find a John Foy office near you

 When you’ve been involved in a boar accident, you may be left confused and stressed over how you’re going to pay your expenses.
 The first thing that a boating accident lawyer in Sandy Springs can do is put your mind at ease.
 At your initial consultation, they’ll listen to your story and tell you how they can handle your case so that you can focus on recovering.